Swag-blips/advice-generator/README.md

 ## Project Structure

-advice-generator/
-│
-├── assets/
-│ └── images/
-│ └── logo.png
-├── css/
-│ └── styles.css
-├── js/
-│ └── script.js
-├── index.html
-├── README.md
-└── .gitignore

-- **assets/images/**: Contains images used in the project.
+- **public/images/**: Contains images used in the project.
-- **css/styles.css**: Contains the CSS styles for the project.
+- **public/styles.css**: Contains the CSS styles for the project.
-- **js/script.js**: Contains the JavaScript code for fetching and displaying advice.
+- **public/script.js**: Contains the  compiled JavaScript code for fetching and displaying advice.
-- **index.html**: The main HTML file that structures the web app.
+- **public/index.html**: The main HTML file that structures the web app.

-## Contributing
-Contributions are welcome!
-Please fork this repository and submit a pull request with your improvements.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a pull request

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+- **src/app.ts**: Contains the main typescript file for the project

+## UPDATE!!!!
+- integration of typescript to add robust type checking to prevent bugs and potential edge cases The transition to TypeScript was made to introduce static type checking, which helps in catching errors during development rather than at runtime.
+This change enhances code reliability and makes the application more maintainable and scalable.

 ---